 Sweet Extra: Chocolate World

 Right outside of Hershey Park is Hershey’s Chocolate World.
 It is a HUGE place where you can shop, eat, go on the Chocolate Tour, create your own candy bar, see the 4D Chocolate movie, Hershey’s Unwrapped, climb aboard the Trolley Works, and more.
 You can spend a good part of the day in Chocolate World.
 The Chocolate tour is free, but you will need to purchase tickets for some of the other attractions.
 (TIP: It can get a little crowded if it rains so I highly recommend purchasing tickets in advance, and to beat the rush of people.)

 Ticket costs for Hershey Park can vary.
 Hershey will run sales on tickets, or you might be able to find a coupon at your local grocery store.
 Also, if you plan on staying at an Official Hershey Resort, they sometimes run their own ticket specials.
 (TIP: Click HERE to read my review of the Hershey Lodge, and to learn about all the Hershey Park perks you receive.)
 There is also different ticket pricing for their Sunset Tickets, Hershey park In the Dark, and their Christmas Candylane.
-As of right now, Hershey Park is running a 20% off tickets sale on one-day tickets, until July 31st.
+As of right now, Hershey Park is running a 20% off ticket sale on one-day tickets, until July 31st.
 The cost of tickets for a family of 4 would be $215.00.
-(That is without any extra’s add-on’s such as a fast track, meal plan, etc.) Oh, and don’t forget about season passes!
+(That is without any extra add-on’s such as a fast track, meal plan, etc.) Oh, and don’t forget about season passes!